What are Clinical Somatics exercises?

 3. Find space in your home where you can lie on the floor, on a carpet or exercise mat.
 You need to be comfortable, but you also need to be able to get sensory feedback from a fairly firm surface.
 A bed is too soft, and a bare hardwood floor is too hard.
 Make sure you can stretch out your arms and legs without restriction.

-4. I recommend closing your eyes while you practice the exercises.
+4. I recommend closing your eyes and having no background noise while practicing the exercises.
 Closing your eyes removes all the visual information that your eyes automatically take in.
 Keeping your eyes closed allows your brain to focus completely on your internal sensations, making the learning process more effective.
+Likewise, practicing the exercises in silence removes all of the auditory information that your brain would otherwise have to process.

 5. Clinical Somatics exercises should be performed as slowly as possible.
 If this is the first time you’ve practiced Clinical Somatics exercises, you’ll notice that the movements are probably much slower and more gentle than other techniques you’ve done.
 The magic of these movements is in the slowness.
 The slower you move, the more effectively you can retrain your nervous system to release chronic muscle contraction and stand and move in a new way.
 Since the movements are so slow and gentle, you may not feel like you’re doing very much—but when you stand up at the end of your practice, you’ll feel the effects of what you’ve learned.

-7. Clinical Somatics exercises should be relaxing and comfortable, and nothing should be painful.
+7. Clinical Somatics exercises should be relaxing and comfortable, and they should not increase your pain.
 The movements are very slow and gentle.
 If you do experience any pain or discomfort, you can make the movement smaller, or you can adjust your position, or you can choose not to do the movement at all.

 9. Don’t do any intense or vigorous exercise right after practicing Clinical Somatics exercises.
 If you wish, you can take a slow, gentle walk afterward, and it will help you integrate everything you’ve just learned.
 But I don’t recommend doing any intense or vigorous exercise, because it will probably bring you right back into your old muscular habits.